Tackling the Myths

 A NEW UNDERSTANDING

 Wolves are highly politicized animals, and because of this much misinformation follows wolves wherever they go.
-Common misconceptions about wolves can unfortunately cause real harm, as they promote irrational fears and can spark unnecessary retaliation or misguided policy that is not in the best interest of wolves.
+Common misconceptions about wolves can unfortunately cause real harm, as they promote irrational fears and can spark unnecessary retaliation or misguided policy that is not in the best interest of wolves or people.
 Read the most common myths and the truth behind them, and pass this information on.
 Helping to correct misinformation is one important way you can help wolves.

 Wolves are dangerous to people

 Wild wolves are generally afraid of people and avoid them.
 Along with other large animals like moose, cougars, and bears, wolves can be dangerous to people.
 However, incidents involving wolves are exceedingly rare.
 Over the past 100 years in North America, there have been only two cases in which wild wolves reportedly killed a human being.
-To put this statistic in context, also in North America, bears have killed at least 40 people since 2000, and, since 1990, cougars have killed nine.
+To put this statistic in context, also in North America, bears have killed at least 55 people since 2000, and, since 1990, cougars have killed 12.
 In the United States, domestic dogs kill approximately 30 people every year.

 Wolves kill many cattle and sheep